worldbank/worldex/README.md

 ```
 dockerfile: arm64.Dockerfile
 ```
-This will build a more appropriate image for your host machine.
-Otherwise, the PostGIS service will still run but performance/queries will be much slower on your local environment.
+The PostGIS build will be more performant on your local machine this way.

 ## `docker compose up`

 to run the development environment on local.
 Simply interrupt to stop the cluster or `docker compose down` if you ran it in detached mode.

-Note however that this doesn't start a dev server for the vite app however.
+Note that this doesn't start a dev server for the vite app.
 You'll have to run `yarn` to install the dependencies and

 ### `yarn start`

 to run the dev server.
-Our current reason for excluding this from the compose cluster is that while we can bind-mount the source code for hot reloads, we cannot do the same for `node_modules` in case the dependencies were installed on a different architecture (e.g. mac host, linux container).
+We exclude the vite app from the compose cluster since we cannot bind mount `node_modules` if the dependencies were installed on a different architecture (e.g. mac host, linux container).

+You may need `--force` if you encounter issues with the lockfile.

 Outside of development context that requires hot reloads, you can run the following.